Mountain Hardwear Phantom Torch 3 Review

 The Torch 3 is loaded with features while still being one of the lighter bags in this review.
 It has two stash pockets located on the left shoulder area on the inside of the bag.
 One pocket has a zipper closure, the other a velcro, perfect for stashing a headlamp, batteries, watch, or a small phone.

 The hood cinch features two cords - a flat webbing cord and a round cord, so you can easily differentiate the cord that tightens around the hood from the cord that tightens around the chin, even in the dark.
+This locks the hood in place, so you can even turn your head to the side without the hood sliding over your face, sending you into a claustrophobic panic.
 The Torch 3 has a draft tube that runs the entire length of the zipper and does an adequate job of keeping cold air and moisture at bay.
 The zipper itself works well, but you have to be mindful; pull the draft tube away from the zipper (while you are getting in and out of the bag).
 The zipper tends to snag if you are trying to make a quick exit in the dark.
+Make sure you pull the whole zipper is pulled taught, unzipped slowly, and you'll be able to avoid most nighttime snags.

-The light weight almost see-through shell of Torch 3 repels water with ease.
+The lightweight, almost see-through shell of Torch 3 repels water with ease.
 Water beaded off the bag like water off a duck's back, keeping our testers dry, without any water absorption.
 This makes it difficult to speak to properties of the hydrophobic down treatment.
 The shell fabric works so well that it is hard to actually get the down wet.
 Even in our submersion test, the bag absorbed only a small amount of water.
-It absorbed slightly more water than the Feathered Friends Snowbunting and the Brooks Range Drift.
+It absorbed slightly more water than the Feathered Friends Snowbunting.
 The Torch absorbed significantly less water than the similarly rated Big Agnes Storm King 0 and the Rab Ascent 900 and dried out much faster than either of these bags.

 $600 gets you a lightweight, well-constructed bag that will keep you warm on many adventures if properly cared for.
-Mountain Hardwear offers a limited warranty for the "practical life of the product".
-Check out our Buying Advice for tips to help your bag have a long and lofty life.
+Mountain Hardwear offers a limited warranty for the "practical life of the product", which could be a long time if you always keep it stored fully lofted in the included storage sack.